numpy/numpy/doc/source/user/how-to-index.rst

             [25, 26, 27, 28, 29]]])
     >>> a[0, 2, :]
     array([10, 11, 12, 13, 14])
-    >>> a[0, : ,3]
+    >>> a[0, :, 3]
     array([ 3,  8, 13])

-Note that the dimensions are not preserved in the above example.
-To add the required dimensions, :func:`newaxis` is used here.
-To use other such tools refer to :ref:`dimensional-indexing-tools`.
+Note that the output from indexing operations can have different shape as the original object.
+To preserve the original dimensions after indexing, you can use :func:`newaxis`.
+To use other such tools, refer to :ref:`dimensional-indexing-tools`.

     >>> a[0, :, 3].shape
     (3,)